amitilovitch/AD-FlightGear/README.md

     --fdm=null
 	```
 5. Click "fly" and wait until it's done loading.
-6. Put the playback_small.xml file in C:\Users\yourUserName\Source\Repos\azranohad\AD-FlightGear\AD FlightGear\bin\Debug.

-   you can reach it from right click on the project name and "open in file explorer", and there in the bin\Debug folder put
-   the playback_small.xml file.

-      You can also use the button on the main window of the app to load the xml file instead.
+6. If Oxyplot is already downloaded, there could be a problem that the program won't recognize it.
+So you sould uninstall and reinstall the Oxyplot for the app to work.

-7. Launch the app, upload 2 csv files of the flight data (the files should be different for the anomalies to be detected).
+7. Launch the app,upload the playback_small.xml file, and upload 2 csv files of the flight data (the files should be different for the anomalies to be detected).

    It is optional to choose the anomaly detection algorithm (from what's given or by uploading yourself), and if not picked
    there will be a default algorithm chosen.